XtheOne/Inverter-Data-Logger/README.md

 script your settings will be overwritten with the default values.
 By creating config.cfg, you can preserve your settings when upgrading.

+## Development
+To help with development when no sun is present a small simulator script can be found in the folder Development.
+This script works by reading values from to database used by de MysqlOutput, but with the time shifted 6 hours back.
+To use the simulator, you should use the MysqlOutput to fill the database and configure database settings in de sim-config.cfg file.